paupowpow/p2pkit-quickstart-android/README.md

 // sending a message to the peer boolean forwarded = KitClient.getInstance(context).getMessageServices().sendMessage(nodeId, "text/plain", "Hello!".getBytes());
 ```
-Note that the KitClient needs to be connected and Online Messaging must be enabled in order to forward a message.
+Note that the KitClient needs to be connected and Online Messaging must be enabled on both peers in order to forward a message.

 ### Content Provider